garybgenett/gary-os/README.md

 a build system to produce both the bootable file and entire installations.

 The booted system consists of a Linux kernel and a Funtoo (based on Gentoo) initramfs.
-It is generated using a customized Funtoo configuration with a modified Linux kernel configuration (based on the latest Grml default).
+It is generated using a customized Portage configuration with a modified Linux kernel configuration (based on the latest Grml default).
 The included build system is entirely specialized for the task.
 GaryOS can build itself from within itself.